ayshahrah/seg/index.md

 ### Relationship

-Software engineering is a broad field that encompasses so many different sub-specializations and interrelates to many other foundational computing fields, such as computer science, computer engineering, and data science.
+Software engineering is a broad field that encompasses so many different sub-specializations and interrelates to many other computing fields, such as computer science and computer engineering.
 Therefore, to be a professional in software engineering, you need to have a foundational background on software engineering and its related fields.
 Furthermore, you need to choose and master a sub-specialization in software engineering (role-based).

 ![](Slide4.JPG "Principles")